ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 ## Getting a base map

-There are a few ways to get this type of thing in R, I'll cover many of these in a future lesson, for now let's just use a simple world map from the `maptools` package:
+There are a few ways to get this type of thing in R, I'll cover many of these in a future lesson, but for now let's just use a simple world map from the `maptools` package:

 ```r
 data(wrld_simpl)